d2l-ai/d2l-en/chapter_introduction/index.md

 but for now, we will err on the practical side and focus on the key properties to be concerned with.
 Generally, we are concerned with a collection of examples.
 In order to work with data usefully, we typically need to come up with a suitable numerical representation.
-Each *example* typically consists of a collection of attributes called *features*, from which the model must make its predictions.
+Each *example* typically consists of a set of attributes called *features*, from which the model must make its predictions.
 In the supervised learning problems above,